 A crisis of connection is taking hold among younger generations.
 Recent studies show that young adults are increasingly retreating from dating, partnerships, and other important relationships.
 Instead of opening themselves to in-person relationships with others, many are turning inward toward online hyper-individualization and engaging in polarized digital discourse.
-Pope Leo XIV has responded to this worrying trend and called on young people to put “into practice the nature of the Church as communion”, reminding us that human beings are inherently social and called to authentic relationships.
+Pope Leo XIV has responded to this worrying trend and called on young people to put “into practice the nature of the Church as communion,” reminding us that human beings are inherently social and called to authentic relationships.

 How can we navigate this crisis of connection to live with faith, hope, purpose, and meaning?
 How can we resist the cultural trends of detachment and isolation to foster genuine relationships in our personal lives?
 How can we build community and live out principles of human dignity and solidarity to repair divisions between young men and women?

-This gathering will have three parts:
+This gathering had three parts:

 6:00 - 7:00 p.m. | Happy Hour